Debug 64-Bit Applications

 You can debug a 64-bit application that is running on the local computer or on a remote computer.

-To debug a 64-bit application that is running on a remote computer, you need to install the 64-bit remote debugger on the remote computer.
-For more information, see Remote Debugging.
+To debug a 64-bit application that is running on a remote computer, see Remote Debugging.

-Mixed-mode debugging is not supported for x64 processes that use .NET Framework versions earlier than 4.0.
+Mixed-mode debugging is not supported for 64-bit processes that use .NET Framework version 3.5 or earlier.

 To try debugging a 64-bit application: